Mountain Bike Summer Camps

 DuPont State Forest

-Between Brevard and Hendersonville NC, DuPont State Forest is home to some of the most fun and diverse trails in the region.
+Between Brevard and Hendersonville NC, DuPont State Forest is home to some of the most fun and diverse trails in the region. .
 From flowy berms to rocky tech, DuPont has something for everyone and a ton of terrain appropriate for young riders.
 We’ll base out of the Guion Farm Trailhead, offering big grass fields, a covered pavilion, and a brand new bathroom building.

-Why choose this camp: This is the best location for younger (age 9-14) or less experienced riders.
+Why Choose This Camp: This is the best location for younger (age 9-14) or less experienced riders.
 We ride mostly green and blue rated trails.
 We pedal loops mostly but also have the option to occasionally shuttle campers for an altitude bump.
 Riders need to already be competent mountain bikers, able to ride their bike, use the brakes, shift gears, and have at least some experience riding trails.

 Rocky Knob Bike Park

-Ages: 10-15
+August 3-7 | Ages: 10-15

-Beech Mountain Bike Park - Gravity Camp
+Gravity Camp at Beech Mountain Bike Park

-Ages: 12-17
+July 9-12 | Ages: 12-17

-Meet the Head Coaches
+Meet the Camp Directors

 Combined, Josh Whitmore and Kristian Jackson have over 50 YEARS experience working with youth camps.
 Both coaches honed their ability to work with youth as field instructors at the North Carolina Outward Bound School in the 90’s (ask them about the mountain bike program NCOBS used to have).
 Currently, both now work extensively to train other coaches how to run youth programs and act as consultants for other camps in program design, risk management, and instructor development.
 Kristian and Josh will be joined by a team of other highly trained assistant coaches (both male and female), ensuring the highest quality, most professional (and fun) camps in the region.